DevTools logo

 yarn --cwd packages/backend add @backstage/plugin-devtools-common

-2. Import the permissions where you define your policy
+2. Use the permissions in your backend policy

 Copy